Understanding Self-Supervised Learning via Gaussian Mixture Models: Contrastive learning for Gaussian mixture models

-To elucidate, augmentation-enabled distribution (AeD) returns a pair of points $(\vx,\aug{\vx}) \sim \hat{F}$in a two-step process.
-We first flip a coin with bias $\delta$.
-Based on the coin flip, we either sample twice from the same component or sample from a possibly different components (chosen with probability $w_k$).
-The bias of the coin $\delta$ controls the correlation between $\vx$ and $\hat{\vx})$.
-For $\delta = 0$, $\vx$ and $\hat{\vx}$ are independent samples from $F$, while for $\delta = 1$, $\vx$ and $\hat{\vx}$ are always from the same component.
-The definition ensures that the marginal of both $\vx$ and $\hat{\vx}$ are equal to $F$ for any $\delta$.

-\paragraph{Connection to Linear Discriminant Analysis (LDA)}.
-LDA~\cite{fukunaga2013introduction} is a \emph{supervised} LDR method that leverages the class information to learn the subspace where the data distribution conditioned on the class label (i.e. the underlying component's index) is maximally separated (see Suppl~\ref{app:lda}).
-We highlight that assuming AeD (Def.~\ref{def:jointdistribution}) is strictly weaker than assuming a \emph{labeled} dataset.
-We show that this condition (i.e. access to \jointdistribution) is enough for learning the Fisher subspace and gives similar performance to supervised LDR methods.

-\subsection{Optimization Objective}
+\subsection{Optimization objective}

-\paragraph{InfoNCE loss} ~\cite{oord2018representation} is popularly used in contrastive learning methods (like SimCLR).
-InfoNCE loss aims to learn representations such that a point is close to its augmentation, but far apart from everything else in the representation space.
-Concretely, for linear mappings we have
+\textbf{InfoNCE loss~\cite{oord2018representation}} is popularly used in contrastive learning methods (like SimCLR).
+It learns representations that pull data points and their augmentations close together while pushing them away from other points in the embedding space.
+We define the InfoNCE objective for linear mappings as,

-where $(\vx,\hat{\vx}) \sim \hat{F}$ is a sample from AeD (Def~\ref{def:jointdistribution}). $\vx\sim F$ and $\negative{\vx}\sim F$ are independent draws from the mixture distribution (equivalently $(\vx,\cdot) \sim \hat{F}$).
-The attractive term (i.e. the first term) keeps $\vx$ and $\hat{\vx}$ close by maximizing their dot product, while regularization term penalizes \enquote{proximity} to random samples.
-Intuitively, the first term in InfoNCE loss aims to increase the inter-component variance while the second term aims to decrease data variance (and hence intra-component variance).
+where $(\vx,\hat{\vx}) \sim \hat{F}$ is a sample from augmentation-enabled distirbution (Def~\ref{def:jointdistribution}) such that $\vx\sim F$ and $\negative{\vx}\sim F$ are independent draws from the mixture.
+The attractive term (i.e. the first term) keeps $\vx$ and $\hat{\vx}$ close by maximizing their dot product, while regularization term penalizes {proximity} to random samples.
+In other terms, the first term increases inter-component variance while the second term decreases data variance and hence intra-component variance.